Bitskwela/bitdev-dml-exercises/contracts/ch_09_python/le_02_sql_vs_nosql/mat.md

 1. Pick one dataset you handle—would you choose SQL or NoSQL?
 Why?
 2. Identify a place where denormalization could help—what's the trade-off?
 3. Describe one hybrid design for a future barangay portal.

 ---

+## Closing Story

+The next morning, Tian and Rhea Joy met at the barangay hall's computer lab.
+Kuya Miguel had left them homework: design the database architecture for the scholarship system.

+"I think we should use SQL," Tian said, drawing boxes on the whiteboard.
+"The scholarship data has clear relationships—applicants belong to schools, disbursements link to applicants."

+Rhea Joy added another box.
+"But what about the event logs?
+Every time someone updates an application status, we want to track it flexibly.
+Maybe MongoDB for that part?"

+Kuya Miguel walked in, coffee in hand, and smiled at the whiteboard.
+"Hybrid approach.
+Smart.
+SQL for your core structured data—applicants, schools, payments.
+NoSQL for flexible, high-volume logs."

+"So we're not locked into one choice?"
+Rhea Joy asked.

+"Never," Kuya Miguel replied.
+"Real systems often mix both.
+Use the right tool for each job."

+Tian stepped back, looking at the design.
+Tables with foreign keys.
+JSON documents for logs.
+Redis for caching counts.
+It was coming together—a system that balanced structure with flexibility.

+"Next, we dive deep into tables, rows, columns, and keys," Kuya Miguel said.
+"The foundation of relational databases."

+Rhea Joy grinned.
+"Let's build something that actually works."

+_Next up: Tables, Rows, Columns, and Keys—the building blocks of SQL!_ 🗂️

+---
 **Next Lesson:** [Tables, Rows, Columns, and Keys](../le_03_tables_rows_columns_keys/)